-Close personal relationships are of concern to us where there may be an abuse of the employee's position of trust, a breach of our required standards of propriety, a compromise of professional standards, a conflict of interests, or a potential breach of confidentiality.
+Close personal relationships are of concern to us where there may be an actual or potential abuse of the employee's position of trust, a breach of our required standards of propriety, a compromise of professional standards, a conflict of interests, or a potential breach of confidentiality.

-Page 25 of 38 Version 3.1 Effective from Last reviewed Page 25 01 56 Version 5.1 1 May 2020 May 2020
+Page 25 of 38 Version 4.1 Effective from Last reviewed Fage 23 01 38 VEI3I0II 4.1 22 August 2023 August 2023

-Employees whose personal relationship may potentially affect their ability to fulfil their roles for 0202100 any way are strongly recommended to advise their manager.
+Employees whose personal relationship may potentially affect their ability to fulfil their roles for us in any way are strongly recommended to advise their manager.